fonenode/number_verification_php/readme.md

 ##Number verification

 ###Objective
 Provide a simple number verification process by sending a PIN to the number via a voice call using the fonenode api.
+A demo is available at [demo.fonenode.com/otp](http://demo.fonenode.com/otp)

 Here are the steps: